Online Workshop Facilitation Tools for your 2024 Toolkit

 1. Send an Agenda in Advance

-Not only is a pre-circulated agenda an effective meeting facilitation mechanism, but it could also save the introverts in your team a lot of anxiety.
-They will feel far more comfortable in knowing what is coming up in the meeting and can think about what they would like to say and contribute at that meeting.
+Not only is a pre-circulated agenda an effective meeting facilitation mechanism, but it could also save the introverts on your team a lot of anxiety.
+They will feel far more comfortable knowing what is coming up in the meeting and can think about what they would like to say and contribute at that meeting.

 2. Keep your Meetings Short